FAForever/fa/readme.md

 - [X] SMD can be paused
 - [X] New "No Walls" Unit Restriction
 - [X] Improved the Unit Restrictions menu descriptions
+- [X] Made factory queue templates more accessible, the save button was hidden when the factory wasn't paused
+- [X] Less UI-lag

 ----------------------------------
 *Changes to be verified*